dre1080/warden/README.md

-     `id` int(11) unsigned NOT NULL AUTO_INCREMENT COMMENT 'Unique user ID', `username` varchar(32) COLLATE utf8_unicode_ci NOT NULL COMMENT 'User username', `email` varchar(255) COLLATE utf8_unicode_ci NOT NULL COMMENT 'User email', `encrypted_password` varbinary(60) NOT NULL COMMENT 'Blowfish encryption of the user password', `sign_in_count` int(11) unsigned NOT NULL COMMENT 'Increased every time a sign in is made', `current_sign_in_at` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'A timestamp updated when the user signs in', `last_sign_in_at` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'Holds the timestamp of the previous sign in',
+     `id` int(11) unsigned NOT NULL AUTO_INCREMENT COMMENT 'Unique user ID', `username` varchar(32) COLLATE utf8_unicode_ci NOT NULL COMMENT 'User username', `email` varchar(255) COLLATE utf8_unicode_ci NOT NULL COMMENT 'User email', `encrypted_password` varbinary(60) NOT NULL COMMENT 'Encryption of the user password', `sign_in_count` int(11) unsigned NOT NULL COMMENT 'Increased every time a sign in is made', `current_sign_in_at` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'A timestamp updated when the user signs in', `last_sign_in_at` timestamp NOT NULL DEFAULT '0000-00-00 00:00:00' COMMENT 'Holds the timestamp of the previous sign in',